 We talk to familes who use Neocate all the time, usually when they call us with questions.
-The most common questions we get come from families who are new to Neocate and starting to use Neocate Infant DHA/ARA, the infant formula of the Neocate product family.
+The most common questions we get come from families who are new to Neocate and starting to use Neocate Syneo Infant or Neocate Infant, the infant formulas of the Neocate family.
 Remember: Your healthcare team is familiar with your little one’s medical care, so their advice and guidance is more important than what we have to say!

 How long does it take to see results with Neocate?

 That is one tough question to answer!
 The best we can tell you is that, generally, consensus guidelines and healthcare teams who work with infants suspected to have food allergies suggest staying on a new hypoallergenic formula for about 2 weeks.
 This allows time for your little one to adjust to the new formula.
 As you probably know by now, starting any new formula comes with a bit of a transition period.

 Every baby is different, keep that in mind when reading this list.
 Some parents have told us that they’ve noticed changes as soon as the first few days, but change can take time.
 Some research shows it can take that full 2 weeks to see the full improvement in symptoms of food allergy.
 Be sure to talk to your baby’s healthcare team if you are unsure about any changes you see.

 Will I see any changes in my baby’s diapers?